jeffwilcox/mpns/README.md

 ### Results object information
 A results object is passed back through the callback and has important information from MPNS.

-- deviceConnectionStatus: The device status as reported by the service.
+- `deviceConnectionStatus`: The device status as reported by the service.
-- notificationStatus: The status of your provided notification.
+- `notificationStatus`: The status of your provided notification.
-- subscriptionStatus: The status of the subscription URI.
+- `subscriptionStatus`: The status of the subscription URI.

 The object will also contain all the key fields for your toast or live tile update, plus the pushType.
 This makes it easy to store this information in a history log somewhere in the ether.